.png)

 Known for her ability to build dynamic teams, Kat frequently collaborates with filmmakers that share her artistic sensibilities, passion for storytelling, and with those known for their innovative approaches to production and distribution.
 Comfortable wearing many hats while managing projects, Kat leverages her creative expertise to partner with thought-leaders in the finance and distribution space.
 Currently, Kat is developing a diverse range of projects for film, TV, and digital with her team, and in support of filmmakers she mentors around the world.

-Recently, Kat was selected to join the video team and company for the Social Justice Improv Project.
-In summer 2021, Kat was invited to join the inaugural cohort of the Constellation Incubator.
-Together with her design team, she is exploring how to build a more equitable, sustainable and healthy film industry for financiers, filmmakers, and audiences.
-Leveraging her skills as a producer, Kat seeks to build this sustainable community of shared values and resources through her latest venture, ChiTown Screenwriting.
+Kat joined the video team for the Social Justice Improv Project in 2021 and was a fellow with the inaugural cohort of the 2021 Constellation Incubator.
+Together with her design team, she presented on how to build a more equitable, sustainable and healthy film industry for financiers, filmmakers, and audiences.